atsmacode/aye-poker/README.md

        * Install NPM dependencies
        * Start the Symfony local server
     * Symfony will provide a link to the app where you can register & login.
 Something like: http://127.0.0.1:8000

-5. Open a new terminal and run the following command:
+5. Open a new terminal and run the following command: `mac/mercure` or `linux/mercure`, then:

 ```
 cd mercure